Strainburst Research Project

 - Gold Fields Australia Pty Ltd, Granny Smith Mine

-- Gold Fields Australia Pty Ltd, Agnew and St Ives Gold Mines
+- Gold Fields Australia Pty Ltd, Agnew, South Deep and St Ives Gold Mines

 - IAMGOLD Corporation, Westwood Mine